PRACTICAL POINTERS

 Begin with 1000 patients:

-Many will not fit the inclusion criteria; some may be medically illiterate and unable to comply; some will not understand because of language barriers; many who fit the criteria will choose not to participate in the specific treatment advised or will withdraw prematurely; more will withdraw because of adverse effects; some will be unable to continue because of social barriers. (age, infirmity, transport, finances, lack of family support); some will not comply for a variety of other reasons.
+Many will not fit the inclusion criteria; some may be medically illiterate and unable to comply; some will not understand because of language barriers; many who fit the criteria will choose not to participate in the specific treatment advised or will withdraw prematurely; more will withdraw because of adverse effects; some will be unable to continue because of social barriers. (age, infirmity, transport, finances,

 Finally, after receiving the treatment recommended by best evidence, the number needed to treat to benefit one patient will be such that the majority will not benefit.
 (A NNT of 10 to benefit one patient is favorable.)
 This exposes 9 out of 10 patients to adverse effects and costs of medications without any benefit.